 Cider is a gentle Goldendoodle who comes to work with Dr. Stearns.
 He loves children of all ages, and especially enjoys going for walks, being petted, and receiving belly rubs.
 Cider and Dr. Stearns are a certified team with Therapy Dogs of Vermont.

-Dasher is Dr. Chin's therapy dog in training.
+Dasher is Dr. Chin's therapy dog certified by Caring Animal Partners (CAP).
 He has the gentle loving nature of a yellow lab and the energy of a husky.
 He loves people, especially children.
 He will follow in the paw-steps of Plato, Dr. Chin's therapy dog of 12 years, who worked with hundreds of children.
 Dasher looks forward to meeting you.